MicrosoftDocs/ai-builder/ai-builder-docs/lobe-overview.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-Lobe has everything you need to bring your machine learning ideas to life.
-Just show it examples of what you want it to learn, and it automatically trains a custom machine learning model that can be shipped in your app.
+Image classification is a machine learning approach that categorizes images to represent their content.
+This can be used to gain insights from large sets of images, or automatically alert you with new incoming videos or images.
+Image classification is similar to [object detection](object-detection-overview.md) in the AI Builder custom object detection AI model.

-Lobe is a free, easy to use Desktop app to train machine learning models.
-All the training happens on your computer, so it doesn't require AI Builder credits to train models.
-Lobe is integrated with Power Platform, adding the ability to export your model to AI Builder to use in [canvas apps](/powerapps/maker/canvas-apps/getting-started) and [Power Automate flows](/power-automate/flow-types).
+With Lobe, you train all your models on your computer.
+When you train this way, you don't use AI Builder credits.
+Lobe is integrated with Power Platform, which adds the ability to export your model to AI Builder to use in [canvas apps](/powerapps/maker/canvas-apps/getting-started) and [Power Automate flows](/power-automate/flow-types).

-To learn how to use Lobe, go to [Lobe help](https://www.lobe.ai/docs/welcome/welcome).

 ## Business scenarios

 Image classification can help organize, sort, classify, or alert you for issues or important insights.
-If there are business processes where you are working with cameras or large sets of images, there is an opportunity to automate processes with computer vision.
+If there are business processes where you're working with cameras or large sets of images, there's an opportunity to automate processes with computer vision.

 Some common business scenarios are: